- Outdoor Recreation

 The grizzly is North America 's largest omnivore, meaning it eats both plants and animals.
 About 80-90% of the grizzly's food is green vegetation, wild fruits and berries, nuts, and bulbs or roots of certain plants.
 Grizzlies also eat a great deal of insects, sometimes tearing rotten logs apart and turning over heavy stones in search of the insects or their larvae.
 Bears are also inclined to find other sources of nutrition including moths and ants but have traditionally eaten pine nuts or seeds from white bark pine trees.

-The remaining percentage of food is meat and that mostly comes from animal carcasses, or carrion, of big game animals.
+The remaining percentage of a Grizzly's diet is meat, mostly from the carcasses, or carrion, of big game animals.
 They also wander widely looking for gut piles and wounded animals left by hunters.
 However, they will sometimes prey on elk or moose calves or smaller mammals, including house pets.
 In Yellowstone National Park, spawning trout also play a crucial role in the diets of some bears.

 Opportunistic bears sense of smell is seven times greater than a bloodhound’s.
 They have a keen ability to detect pet food, garbage, barbecue grills and bird feeders—and once they locate a food source, they remember where it is.
 As they strive to prepare for winter, they will boldly approach whatever smells edible to them.